Shivank-Gupta19/Job-Portal/README.md

 - [Technologies Used](#technologies-used)

 ## Introduction
 JobPortal is a web application designed to simplify the job searching process.
 It provides various features such as filtering job listings, user authentication, job posting, editing, and management.
 The application offers a seamless user experience with pagination and a modern UI crafted using TailwindCSS.
-The backend is powered by Node.js, Express.js, and MongoDB, ensuring a robust and scalable platform.
+The backend is powered by Node.js, Express.js, and MongoDB, ensuring a robust and scalable platform

 ## Features
 - Filter Job Listings: Filter job listings by title, location, posting time, and more.